Introduction

 4.1 HYVE-CST — Cellular Shamir Transport

 The message encryption key (MK) is never transmitted whole.
-Before any message is sent, the 32-byte MK is split using Shamir Secret Sharing over GF(2⁸) into N=5 shares with K=3 threshold.
+Before any message is sent, the MK is split using Shamir Secret Sharing over a finite field into N shares with a K-of-N reconstruction threshold.
 Each share is placed in the encrypted payload of one data cell.
+No single cell — and no subset of cells smaller than the threshold — carries enough information to reconstruct the key.

 4.2 HYVE-BRT — Blind Routing Tokens

-Every cell carries a unique 32-byte routing token in its header.
-The relay uses the first 8 bytes of this token as a session lookup key to forward the cell to the correct inbox.
+Every cell carries a unique routing token in its header.
+The relay uses a prefix of this token as a session lookup key to forward the cell to the correct inbox.
 The relay never holds a decryption key.

 4.3 HYVE-UT — Uniform Traffic

-All traffic — text messages, image fragments, video chunks, signaling data, and cover noise — is transmitted as fixed 512-byte cells.
+All traffic — text messages, image fragments, video chunks, signaling data, and cover noise — is transmitted as fixed-size cells.
 There is no distinguishing feature in cell size, structure, or timing pattern that reveals whether a cell carries real data or noise.

 This defeats traffic analysis attacks: an observer on the network cannot determine from packet metadata alone whether a user is actively messaging or the device is generating cover traffic.